 My father hated it.
 He told me that sitting around only made him feel worse.
 He didn’t understand this custom of distant relatives doing everything so the immediate family had nothing to do but think about their sadness.
 He said keeping busy would help.
 The deaths had filled him with a nervous energy.
 He paced or tapped his foot or shook the ripe fruit out of orange trees.

 After a few days of this, a great-half-uncle from the west decided to give my father an early Christmas gift: good knapping stones from Flint Ridge.
-My father’s particular skill had earned him the name Glassknapper, but I thought he could knap just about anything.
+My father’s particular skill with glass had earned him the name Glassknapper, but I thought he could knap just about anything.
 He had spoken rapturously about Flint Ridge, which he had visited only twice.
 It held such a wealth of flint that humans had mined it for as long as humans had lived there, and to this day it continued to provide more.
 So many holes and hills from generations of mining had left a landscape that dipped and swelled like waves on the long-vanished ocean that had once covered it.
 When my father described it, his arms flowed like water.

 In the days after the funeral, he kept his hands so busy knapping that flint into arrowheads and spear points and knives that most of the time he couldn’t use them to talk to anyone else.
 I’d awaken at dawn to the click-clack of rock on rock and find him squatting under our house, flakes of stone scattered at his feet, his eyes fixed on the blade taking shape in front of him.
 That sound echoed through the village.
 The trees called it back to us.
 It made us all uncomfortable, this inescapable song of his grief that everyone could hear but him.

 I took his advice and found ways to keep myself busy and away from the sound.
 Luckily, I had initiation tasks to complete.
-I had to finish the dress my mother had started for me and prepare my contribution to the initiation feast.
+I had to finish the skirt my mother had started for me and prepare my contribution to the initiation feast.
 Each girl had to bring certain ingredients for the feast, which she had to harvest and prepare herself.
 The mistress of ceremonies had stuck me with the dessert course, plants from the last milpa before our food forest gave way to towering hardwood trees.
 Of all the courses, this one presented the greatest difficulty, particularly the cocoa and vanilla beans.
 I complained bitterly when they told me.

 By that time, the child that would kill my mother already hung heavy in her belly.
 He didn’t seem to like the food she ate for both of them, because he made her vomit much of it up.
 She lay in the shade most of the time, fanning herself and groaning.